 Kentucky & Rocky Mountain Horse

 Kentucky vs Rocky Mountain Horse were bred in the Appalachian Mountains.
 Rocky Mountain Horses are also 11 to 16 hands tall.
 However, these breeds are registered by different associations.
 The Rockies are accepted by the Rocky Mountain Horse Association.
-While Kentucky Horses are recorded by the KMSHA and the SMHA.
+The RMHA is devoted to maintaining the breed registry, diligently tracking and documenting the ancestry of Rocky Mountain Horses.
+This guarantee that the breed’s unique features are maintained for future generations.
+The Rocky Mountain Horse Association also established breeding standards as well as guidelines for displaying and judging horses of this kind.
+In contrast, Kentucky Horses are recorded by the KMSHA and the SMHA.

 The Mountain Pleasure Horse Association was established in 1988.
 Both Kentucky and Rocky Mountain Horses are allowed to be registered with the MPHA.
 However, the association is open only to horses with registered parents.

 The Kentucky Mountain Saddle Horse has an incredibly comfortable and smooth four-beat gait, perfect for rugged terrain.
 Here’s how you can make your experience even more unforgettable:

 - To mount the horse, start by approaching it from its left side and grasping hold of the reins with your left hand.
 Insert your foot into the stirrup located on this same side.
 Then pull yourself up while swinging your right leg over to situate in another stirrup.
 Now sitting atop of the steed, be sure to adjust both stirrups, so they are at a comfortable length for you before continuing onward.